28 Oct Research Report: How to Create the Perfect Marketing Email

 Forget “digital marketing’s workhorse” – it’s time to acknowledge email as the prizewinning thoroughbred it really is.

 Although flashier channels like social media and mobile marketing routinely steal headlines, email is still the core of every effective digital marketing strategy.
 The reason is simple: it works.
-Email marketing generated the highest ROI for eCommerce in 2014, and consistently outperforms other channels in engagement and conversion.
-Even tech-savvy Millennials prefer to communicate with brands through email; 47 percent of respondents chose email as the preferred channel, while only 6 percent selected social media.
+Email marketing generated the highest ROI for eCommerce in 2018, and consistently outperforms other channels in engagement and conversion.
+Even tech-savvy Millennials prefer to communicate with brands through email; 60 percent of respondents chose email as the preferred channel, while only about 13 percent each selected text messaging or social media.

 The question is no longer whether companies should invest in email, but rather how to maximize on its return.
 Consumers are inundated with marketing messaging at all hours of the day, and it’s easier than ever to get lost in the noise.
 Marketers must be strategic in building email messages that are optimized to convert.

 As you might know, we’re big fans of data at Retention Science.
 We set out to find the key shared attributes of the best-performing emails in search of what makes up the “perfect” marketing email.
 We analyzed data from over 1 billion emails that resulted in 60 million orders over the last two years, from brands like The Honest Company, Diamond Candles, and Dollar Shave Club.

 Dollar-off savings may seem like the most appealing promotions, but they’re not as effective as other types of deals.
 Our data shows customers are more receptive to percent-off deals with 38 percent of customers more likely to click, and 47 percent more likely to convert when they were presented with a percent-off offer vs. a dollar-off offer.